List of Marvel Comics characters: T: Tick-Tock

 Tick-Tock is a character appearing in American comic books published by Marvel Comics, created by Ann Nocenti and Brian Postman.
 He is a mutant, and first appeared in Spider-Woman #50 (February 1983).

-Tick-Tock is introduced as he helps the Locksmith capture and imprison various San Francisco-based superheroes and supervillains, including Spider-Woman.
+Tick-Tock is introduced as he helps Locksmith capture and imprison various San Francisco-based superheroes and supervillains, including Spider-Woman.
 He uses his precognitive abilities to help prevent breakouts, anticipating the prisoners' attempts before they can happen.
 However, he does not foresee that when Spider-Woman breaks out, she changes costumes with Gypsy Moth.
-Placing the two women in each other's cells, Spider-Woman is then able to escape and free the others, and the Locksmith and Tick-Tock are sent to prison.
+Placing the two women in each other's cells, Spider-Woman is then able to escape and free the others, and Locksmith and Tick-Tock are sent to prison.

 Tick-Tock later joins the Shroud's group Night Shift and assists in their assault upon the Power Broker alongside Captain America (pretending to be hypnotized by Dansen Macabre).
 Tick-Tock enables the group to get past the guards at the gate by predicting their movements.
 Tick-Tock helps Captain America and the Shroud guard the prisoners they take inside the Power Broker's mansion, and ultimately escapes with the Night Shift, evading the authorities.

-Later, Tick-Tock joins the Night Shift to observe as the Shroud tests Moon Knight to serve as his replacement in the Night Shift.

-After Digger is arrested by the Mockingbird, Tick-Tock joins the Night Shift in attacking the Avengers Compound, unaware that the Mockingbird was no longer an Avenger.
-Tick-Tock helps the Brothers Grimm defeat the Vision by predicting when he would become solid, but the team is finally defeated by the Avengers.
-They are then rescued by the Shroud.